elchericito/prive-docs/creating-and-editing-subscription-plans/creating-a-subscription-plan.md

 ---
 description: >-
-  WithRecurly Commerce, you can create a subscription offer in minutes, which will feed into your storefront widget where your customers can add a subscription product to cart.
+  With Recurly Commerce, you can create a subscription offer in minutes, which will feed into your storefront widget where your customers can add a subscription   product to cart.
 ---

 # ➕ Creating a subscription plan